 In an effort to spruce up my front porch, I made this DIY Americana wreath to celebrate the 4th of July with a fresh and flowery summer feel.
 Visit my blog to see how I created this patriotic wreath craft using a Smoothfoam ruled wreath form.

 Now’s the perfect time to pick up some stars and stripes novelty fabrics and make a quick and easy patriotic wreath to hang for Independence Day.
 Head over to my blog to see how I made mine – and then let’s get to marching!
 Three cheers for the red, white and blue!

 Smoothfoam’s new ruled wreath forms make it easy to alternate various types of fabric strips, so the colors and textures are nice and even all the way around this DIY flag wreath.
-Come over to my blog to see how I made this denim and burlap American flag wreath using burlap and denim scraps.
+Come over to my blog to learn how to make a denim and burlap American flag wreath using burlap and denim scraps.
 Check out how I distressed the Smoothfoam star shapes, too!